rohitj559/fraud-visualize/README.md

 3. Run the app within the root directory using Angular CLI.
 The command to run the app is configured within `package.json` file.
 Use the command - `npm start` to run the app

 4. Once the app loads, We can visualize all the different charts by cliking the appropriate buttons on the app.
-However, work with the `Prediction form` on the angular app, we first need to run few Python files.
+However, to work with the `Prediction form` on the angular app, we first need to run few Python files.

 5. Navigate to path - `fraud-visualize/regression-model/` and run the command `python3 server.py` on your command-promt or terminal window.
 The server should run on `localhost:5000` by default.
-Once the server is up and running, we can make use `Prediction form` within Angular app to make a prediction of fraud loss figure for appropriate `month` and `active cards` entered.
+Once the server is up and running, we can make use of `Prediction form` within Angular app to make a prediction of fraud loss numeric figure for appropriate `month` and `active cards` entered.

 6. The Regression model for the app is pre-buit and stored as `fraud-visualize/regression-model/model.pkl`.
 However, we can create the model again by running the command `python3 model.py`